pravega/bookkeeper-operator/doc/manual-installation.md

 Check out other sample CR files in the [`example`](../example) directory.

-Deploy the Pravega cluster.
+Deploy the Bookkeeper cluster.

 ```
-$ kubectl create -f pravega.yaml
+$ kubectl create -f bookkeeper.yaml
 ```

 Verify that the cluster instances and its components are being created.

 ```
 $ kubectl get PravegaCluster
 NAME         VERSION   DESIRED MEMBERS    READY MEMBERS      AGE
-example   0.4.0     7                 0               25s
+pravega-bk   0.6.1      3                    0               25s
 ```

-### Uninstall the Pravega cluster manually
+### Uninstall the Bookkeeper cluster manually

 ```
-$ kubectl delete -f pravega.yaml
+$ kubectl delete -f bookkeeper.yaml
-$ kubectl delete pvc pravega-tier2
 ```

 ### Uninstall the Operator manually

-> Note that the Pravega clusters managed by the Pravega operator will NOT be deleted even if the operator is uninstalled.
+> Note that the Bookkeeper cluster managed by the Bookkeeper operator will NOT be deleted even if the operator is uninstalled.

 To delete all clusters, delete all cluster CR objects before uninstalling the operator.